OctFusion: Octree-based Diffusion Models for 3D Shape Generation: Method

 We force the octree to be full when the depth is less than $4$ and denote its maximum depth as $D$.
 The noise is added to octree nodes from depth $4$ to $D$; thus, we need to denoise for multiple octree levels.
 Instead of training a separate U-Net for each octree level in the spirit of cascaded diffusion models~\cite{Zheng2023,Ren2024}, we propose a unified U-Net that consists of multiple stages and can take noise signals at different octree levels as input and predict the corresponding clean signals.
-The detailed architecture of our OctFusion is shown in \cref{fig:octfusion}, where each stage of the U-Net is marked with a different color and is responsible for processing octree nodes at a specific depth.
+The detailed architecture of our OctFusion is shown in Fig.~\ref{fig:octfusion}, where each stage of the U-Net is marked with a different color and is responsible for processing octree nodes at a specific depth.
 We denote the $i^{th}$ stage of the U-Net as $\mathcal{F}_i$.
 The first stage $\mathcal{F}_1$ processes octree nodes with depth $4$, which are equivalent to full voxels with resolution $16^3$ since the octree is full at this depth.
 We store an $8$-channel 0/1 signal for each octree node at depth $4$, with which the octree nodes can be split to depth $6$.
+Specifically, if all the 0/1 signals in 8 channels are 0, the current octree node will not be split.
+If at least one channel is 1, the current octree node will be split to 8 child nodes to obtain the next level octree with depth 5.
+Then, the 0/1 signals of the 8 channels will correspond to the newly split 8 child nodes.
+If the signal is 0, the corresponding child node will not be split and if it is 1, the corresponding child node will be further split.
+Therefore, we can finally obtain the octree with depth 6.
 Sequentially, $\mathcal{F}_2$ processes octree nodes with depth $6$ and generated octree with depth $8$, until the last octree depth $D$ is reached.
 The last stage $\mathcal{F}_k$ processes octree nodes with depth $D$ and predicts clean latent features for all leaf nodes. \looseness=-1

 Although all stages of the U-Net can be trained jointly, we empirically find that training the U-Net stage by stage can produce quantitatively better results.
 Specifically, we first train $\mathcal{F}_1$ at depth $4$, then fix the weights of $\mathcal{F}_1$ and train $\mathcal{F}_2$, until all stages of the U-Net are is trained.
 Notebly, when training $\mathcal{F}_i$, we reuse the trained weights of $\mathcal{F}_{i-1}$, which enables parameter sharing across different octree levels and is beneficial for training with limited data.
 It also simplifies the network architecture and improves the efficiency of the model by avoiding the training of multiple separate U-Nets from scratch, greatly reducing the training cost when the octree depth is large.
 The U-Net uses similar modules as VAE and uses additional attention modules following~\cite{Zheng2023}.
 The detailed network architecture is provided in the supplementary material.